PierceGriffiths/Producer-Consumer/README.md

 Producer-Consumer
 ======

+## Summary:
+This program creates "w" producer threads, "x" consumer threads, a shared buffer with a capacity of "y" items, and will produce exactly "z" items, where w, x, y, and z are unsigned integers whose values are given as command line arguments.
+The items produced are pseudorandom unsigned integers.
+A single mutex is used to restrict access to the buffer to exactly one thread at a time.
+The buffer takes the form of a queue, which ensures that items are consumed in the same order in which they were produced.
+Each time an item is produced or consumed, the event shown on stdout as well as logged to the appropriate log file.

 ### How to compile:
 While in the root directory for this project (it contains this readme), enter `make` into the shell, and the makefile will take care of the rest